larr97/portfolio-project/documents/RAD.md

   - Provide an overview of education, certifications, and work experience.
   - Showcase a summary list of projects with links to detailed pages.
   - Include links to GitHub, LinkedIn, and a contact form.
+  - Implement a button to download the developer resume.

 - **Project Pages**: